MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 #### Files generated

-There are two types of files generated during the `bf luis:build` process, the first is a `.json` file which contains information needed by your bot which you need to add to your [configuration file](#update-your-configuration-file).
+There are two types of files generated during the `bf luis:build` process:

+1. A `.json` file which contains information needed by your bot which you need to add to your [configuration file](#update-your-configuration-file).
 This file is named `luis.settings.<youralias>.<region>.json`.

-The second type of file generated are `.dialog` files, which are useful when using the declarative form of adaptive dialogs.
+1. `.dialog` files, which are useful when using the declarative form of adaptive dialogs.

 You do not need the two generated .dialog files for this how-to article.

 ### Update your configuration file